Giving Tuesday 2024: Access our free resource hub today!

 • Test: Identify when your readers are most active with an A/B test of your email send times.
 Do you have higher click-through rates at certain times of the day?

-• Frequency: Follow a regular cadence with your emails—though you don’t have to send a specific number of emails every month.
+• Frequency: Follow a regular cadence with your emails, though you don’t have to send a specific number every month.
 That might mean one email a month or a week, depending on your organization’s goals and bandwidth.

 According to Litmus, nonprofits send fewer emails than other companies.² In fact, about 60% of nonprofits send four or fewer emails per month.